-The priority advisor access in this plan allows you to speak with a registered financial advisor and receive independent financial advice at any time during normal business hours.
-This plan is best if you want help with your financial planning for your employer-sponsored plans, or your IRA.
+The priority advisor access in this plan allows you to speak with a registered financial advisor and receive independent financial advice at any time during regular business hours.
+This plan is best if you want help with your financial planning for your employer-sponsored plans or your IRA.

 Blooom Review: Pros & Cons

 The robo investment advisor is rather unique and offers a number of exciting features.
 That being said, there are a few limitations you should be aware of before diving in.